Chu-Thai-Tan/mirarc-test/README.md

 ```

 ### company_profiles
-One row per document capturing the company info required by the exam.
+One row per document with the company info needed for the exam.

 Columns:
 - id UUID PK